Lesson 2: Fundamental Research Skills

 Finding funded research data

 Research grants awarded by U.S. federal government granting agencies can be an interesting way to discover the existence of research articles for your literature review.
-Databases that provide this information can be searched by subject terms, by principle investigator name, research institution, and other information.
+Databases that provide this information can be searched by subject terms, by principal investigator name, research institution, and other information.
 Results generally include reference lists of literature germane to or created as a result of the grantee’s research.
 Generally, this is just a list with no abstract information, though there may be links to databases like PubMed where you can see the abstract and find links to full-text.
 Other parts of the results that can be useful from a writing perspective are plain-language summaries, or broader impact statements associated with the award.
 These can provide models of writing as well as provide you with more context about the bigger world of research that your literature review is a part of.

 Free, online databases that you can search for U.S. federal grant awards are: